I work with several companies and links to any products within posts are affiliate.

 Lindsay contacted me about a situation she knew of and I gave her a couple of books, Courtney contacted me about a co-worker of hers who thought of us about a potential situation.
 I even had a completely random person message me on FB because they looked at my profile in a group we’re both members of and saw my public post on my page and had a connection she wanted to put me in touch with.
 You just NEVER know and even though none of these situations have panned out, they might lead to future connections that could!

-Speaking of random connections when my FB Post was first published it got shared many times (You can see the post…and share it if you’d like…here!).
+Speaking of random connections when my FB Post was first published it got shared many times.
 Through that sharing I had a stranger reach out and suggest some names that I should contact.
 They were both lawyers and I called them and sent them our info and got put on their lists.
 I’ve been receiving email blasts from one of them and this month I had not one but TWO expectant mother situations come to me through that source.
 Zach and I both are so impressed with how this particular lawyer does things.
 He gives SO much detail on each situation and even has his own ranking system on how confident he feels regarding potential risk factors in each situation.

 In order to present to the birth moms he sent us, we did not send our profile books and instead sent 4×6 photos and had to fill out a detailed questionnaire.